 - Represent you at trial and throughout the legal process

-Our team never asks for money up front from clients.
-Instead, we get paid a portion of the recovery we get for them, whether that is a settlement or verdict.
+Our team never asks for money upfront from clients.
+Instead, we get paid a portion of the recovery we get for them, whether a settlement or a verdict.

 In addition to Athens, we represent clients in: